 Every year comes the RRSP season.
-Advertisements will be bombarded your way until we reach the RRSP deadline and I wanted to discuss how to maximize your RRSP.
+Advertisements will be sent your way until we reach the RRSP deadline and I wanted to discuss how to maximize your RRSP.
 Financial institutions will want you to invest with them, or even offer you an RRSP loan but before you pull the trigger and take action, have a plan to effectively maximize your rRSP.

-- how you use your tax credit
+- how you use your tax credit (RRSP or TFSA)

-- the tax-free growth
+- the tax-free growth with the best dividend stocks.

 Let’s review those 2 critical advantages for a clear understanding on how to maximize your RRSP contributions.